AndrewC1998/website/content/post/climbing/index.md

 ---

-I have been an active and dedicated member of the Imperial College Mountaineering Club (ICMC), where I have been involved in both the club’s operations and the wider London climbing community.
+I have been an active and dedicated member of the Imperial College Mountaineering Club ([ICMC](https://icmountaineering.co.uk/)), where I have been involved in both the club’s operations and the wider London climbing community.
 My passion for climbing extends across multiple disciplines, from bouldering to sport climbing, lead climbing, and traditional (trad) climbing.
 This breadth of experience has not only allowed me to develop a deep personal love for the sport but also to contribute to the climbing community around me.

 As a part of ICMC, I have taken on numerous responsibilities.
-I have regularly driven fellow members on trips, ensuring they can safely and efficiently reach climbing destinations.
-Additionally, I have assisted in managing the club’s climbing gear, from tidying and organising the climbing store to ordering and collecting new equipment.
+These have included providing transport on trips, and assisting in managing the club’s climbing gear, from tidying and organising the climbing store to ordering and collecting new equipment.

 <div id="climbingCarousel" class="carousel slide" data-ride="carousel">
   <div class="carousel-inner">